cssigniter/audioigniter/readme.txt

 3. Advanced player customization

 == Changelog ==
+= 1.0.2 =
+* Updated CSSIgniter links to https
+* Added a button to enable repeating the playlist.
+Added admin option for the default state of the repeat button.
+* Fixed a bug where the playlist would not get shown if it contained only one track.
+* Added option to choose whether track links should open in a new window or not.

 = 1.0.1 =
 * Stop looping over the tracklist when the player finishes playing the last track.
 * A couple of strings could not be translated.